-Spoken English proficiency is an admission prerequisite for Dental Hygiene, Dentistry (DDS degree), Education, Medicine, Medical Laboratory Science, Nursing, Pharmacy and Pharmaceutical Sciences, Physical Therapy and Science (for the BSc/BEd program).
+Spoken English proficiency is an admission prerequisite for Dental Hygiene, Dentistry (DDS degree), Education, Medicine, Medical Laboratory Science, Nursing, Pharmacy and Pharmaceutical Sciences, Science (for the BSc/BEd Combined Degrees program) and the School of Native Studies (for the BA NS/BEd Combined Degrees program).
 Spoken English proficiency may be shown in any of the following ways:

-- (1) Six full years of education in English in Canada or the equivalent in - (2) Successful completion of the equivalent of six years of full-time instruction - A Science (for the BSc/BEd program).
-Spoken English proficiency may be bwn in any of the following ways: Six full years of education in English in Canada or the equivalent in another country where English is the principal language.
-Such education must include the Alberta Grade 12, or equivalent level, and can be in a combination of secondary and postsecondary training.
-Successful completion of the equivalent of six years of full-time instruction in a school/institution in Canada in which the major language of instruction is other than English, but where the level of English proficiency required for graduation is equivalent to that in English language schools/ institutions in Canada.
-A grade of 80% or better on the diploma examination portion (only) of the Alberta English 30 course, or a grade of 6.0 or 7.0 on the International Baccalaureate Higher Level English course, or a grade of 5.0 on the Advanced Placement English (Language Composition: Literature and Composition) course, or a grade of 7.0 or better (on the University of (3) Composition) course, or a grade of 7.0 or better (on the University of Alberta's 9-point scale) on ENGL 101 or transfer equivalent, completed at an English language institution. - (4) Graduation from a degree program offered by an accredited university at which English is the primary language of instruction and in a country where English is the principal language. - (5) A score of at least 50 on the TSE (Test of Spoken English).
+- (1) Six full years of education in English in Canada or the equivalent in another country where English is the principal language.
+Such education must include the Alberta Grade 12, or equivalent level, and can be in a combination of secondary and postsecondary training. - (2) Successful completion of the equivalent of six years of full-time instruction in a school/institution in Canada in which the major language of instruction is other than English, but where the level of English proficiency required for graduation is equivalent to that in English language schools/ institutions in Canada. - (3) A grade of 80% or better on the diploma examination portion (only) of the Alberta English 30 course, or a grade of 6.0 or 7.0 on the International Baccalaureate Higher Level English course, or a grade of 5.0 on the Advanced Placement English (Language Composition: Literature and Composition) course, or a grade of B or better (on the University of Alberta's grading scale) on ENGL 101 or transfer equivalent, completed at an English language institution. - (4) Graduation from a degree program offered by an accredited university at which English is the primary language of instruction and in a country where English is the principal language. - (5) A score of at least 50 on the TSE (Test of Spoken English).